arsen2494/blog-security-angular-app/README.md

 4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

+# Branches

+## 1.XSS-stored - XSS vulnerablity

+## 2. Info Exposure - Send Password through HTTP response

+## 3. Broken Authentication & Session Management - Send client username/password through query string which is not safe or HTTPS

+## 4. CSRF - When a user is tricked into performing an action he or she didn't intend to do

+## 5. SQL Injection